 Corporate Development Division

-The Corporate Development Division (CDD) oversees the ACRA Academy, Corporate Communications Department and Corporate Planning Department.
-The division drives organisation’s growth through the development of strategies, policies and systems.
-It oversees ACRA’s external communications, international engagements and the stakeholders’ training and education programme.
+The Corporate Development Division (CDD) comprises the Corporate Communications Department and Corporate Planning Department.
+The division supports the organisation’s growth through the development of strategies, policies and systems.
+It oversees ACRA’s external communications and international engagements.

 Corporate Communications Department